T Toast logo

 Cons

-• Must use Toast for payment processing (no choice)
+• Must use Toast for payment processing (no third-party processors allowed)

 Who Toast is for